siderolabs/talos-vmtoolsd/README.md

 # Why not open-vm-tools?

-The standard open-vm-tools package in a contain has two shortcomings under Talos:
+The standard open-vm-tools package in a container has two shortcomings under Talos:

 1. It wants a shutdown binary, but there is none that works properly with Talos.
 2. Its out-of-band process and file management goes against Talos' immutability principle.